Reference Letter Samples and Writing Tips

 He quickly became one of our most valued employees, the person everyone went to with questions and special projects.
 His dedication and willingness to work long hours to get the job done have made him a favorite team member for everyone on staff.

 I highly recommend John for your assistant position.
-In his time at Pacific, he has shown that he has the technical, organization, and interpersonal skills that make a truly exceptional administrative assistant.
+In his time at Pacific, he has shown the technical, organizational, and interpersonal skills that make for a truly exceptional administrative assistant.
 In particular, I know that you’re seeking someone with exceptional customer service and telephone skills, as well as the ability to get up to speed quickly with proprietary software.
 John offers all these skills, plus adaptability and grace under pressure.

 We will miss having John on our team, but our loss can be your gain.
 Please don’t hesitate to contact me with any questions.